-Viruses in phosphorus-starved regions of the ocean are able to take advantage of bacteria which needs phosphorus as a nutrient.
-The bacteria uses viruses only to have the virus inject its own DNA into the bacteria, which results in the host bacterium exploding after about 10 hours.
+Viruses in phosphorus-starved regions of the ocean can take advantage of bacteria, which needs phosphorus as a nutrient.
+The bacteria use viruses only to have the virus inject its own DNA into the bacteria, which results in the host bacterium exploding after about 10 hours.

-Researches have found out how the viruses uses bacteria to support the replication of their own DNA.
-They have discovered that photosynthetic ocean bacteria should beware of viruses as these viruses are carrying genetic material which are taken from their previous bacterial hosts that tricks the new host into using its own machinery to activate the genes.
+Researches have found out how the viruses use bacteria to support the replication of their own DNA.
+They have discovered that photosynthetic ocean bacteria should beware of viruses as these viruses are carrying genetic material, which is taken from their previous bacterial hosts that tricks the new host into using its own machinery to activate the genes.

-These bacteria are stressed by the lack of phosphorus uses a nutrient have their phosphorus-gathering machinery in high gear.
 The virus senses the host’s stress and offers what seems like a helping hand, bacterial genes nearly identical to the host’s own that enable the host to gather more phosphorus.
-The host uses these genes but the additional phosphorus goes towards supporting the virus’s replication of its own DNA.
+The host uses these genes, but the additional phosphorus goes towards supporting the virus’s replication of its own DNA.

 Once that process is completed, about 10 hours after infection, the virus explodes its host, releasing progeny viruses back into the ocean where they can invade other bacteria and repeat the same process.
 The additional phosphorus-gathering genes provided by the virus keep its reproduction cycle on schedule.

-The research indicates that the phage which infects these bacteria have evolved right along with their hosts.
+The research indicates that the phage which infects these bacteria has evolved right along with their hosts.